 Adult-led activities are based on our own professional understanding of what we should teach young children and what experiences they should have.
 Through adult-led activities we can introduce children to new ideas, provide opportunities for them to develop their skills and ensure that they experience all areas of learning in the Early Years.

-Emergent curriculum is a way of planning curriculum that is based on the children's interest and passion at a certain point in time.
+An emergent curriculum is a way of planning a curriculum that is based on the children's interests and passions at a certain point in time.
 Children thrive and learn best when their interests are captured.
 Learning occurs naturally.

 To plan an emergent curriculum requires observation, documentation, creative brainstorming, flexibility and patience.
 Rather than starting with a lesson plan which requires a “hook” to get the children interested, the emergent curriculum starts with the observation of the children for insight into their interests.
 Additionally, content is influenced by values held for the children's learning by the school, community, family and culture.
 The classroom typically consists of learning centres that expand and facilitate children's learning and encourage independent learning skills.